 More Lemon Pasta Recipes You Might Like …

 Lemon Ricotta Pasta with Prosciutto and Pea Shoots

-- 9 oz pappardelle pasta
+- 9 oz pappardelle pasta or other long pasta

 - 1/2 cup green onion diced

 - 1/3 cup fresh lemon juice about 2 large lemons